jupyter-book/jupyter-book/docs/intro.md

 See [the full QuantEcon example](https://executablebooks.github.io/quantecon-example/docs/index.html) for a longer Jupyter Book use case, drawn from the same source material.

+For more information on how to use Jupyter Book, see {doc}`start/overview`.

 ## Under the hood - the components of Jupyter Book